 - Gargle a solution of water and hydrogen peroxide – 5 parts water to one part hydrogen peroxide – to kill bacteria.

-- Increase your intake of fiber to improve digestion and, in turn, improve gastrointestinal health, which can reduce yellow tongue.
+- Increase your intake of fiber to

 - Limit alcohol and stop smoking.